-The play must be a ten-minute play.
-You must submit online by November 20, 2016.
+Our next contest will be announced in late June, 2018.
 There are no fees.
 Once you submit you will be taken to a page confirming that we have received your submission.
 You may only submit one play.

 We are particularly interested in scripts that aren't afraid to make bold choices: quality writing backed by imaginative staging.

-What does a good play need?
+What does a good ten-minute play need?

-The submission must be a play.
 A ten-minute play is distinct from a sketch, or a skit; it is a compact play, with a beginning, middle and an end.
 You need a character facing obstacles in pursuit of some specific goal.
 You need rising action, conflict, and a climactic moment and your play must tell a complete story.

 Generally speaking, scripts (including the stage directions, character names and dialogue) that are over 1,900 words are more than ten minutes long on stage.
 This does not mean that all plays under 1,900 words are under ten minutes, so be wise: use Word Count and read the play out loud while timing the length (including all pauses).
 You don't want your hard work rejected because it was too long.